 Fragile Destinations: These are places where there could be critical communities, indigenous peoples, protected wilderness, or ecological zones.
 Examples could be Palau or the Azores.
 In both cases, embracing sustainable tourism is essential, not just to differentiate themselves as a destination, but to protect their cultural heritage or unique natural resources.
 These are their assets.

 Overtourism Destinations: For many destinations in this category, they have seen that mass tourism, inexpensive travel, and promotional models have really negatively impacted them.
 For those who’ve learned the hard lessons of overtourism, sustainable tourism will have to be the path they take for recovery.
-Attracting high-value travelers, encouraging longer stays with low impact, and creating products that appeal to the responsible traveler will be critical.
+Attracting high-value travellers, encouraging longer stays with low impact, and creating products that appeal to the responsible traveller will be critical.

 Anything else you’d like to mention?